3 Primary Steps To Improve Health

 Sleep More

 Perhaps some of you do not get enough sleep due to physical pain.
 This is a significant issue as sleep is vital to your overall health.
 Getting at least seven hours a night ensures your body is refreshed and repaired from the previous damage.
-Sleeping consistently prevents toxins from building up.
-It also helps prevent memory issues and premature aging.
+In addition, sleeping consistently prevents toxins from building up.
+It also helps avoid issues of memory and premature aging.

 If you ignore a problem, the more time it will take for you to get it treated.
 Shortness of breath is a prime example of a symptom that needs to be addressed immediately.
 Delaying an exam might end up requiring a referral to a cardiovascular surgeon to fix a problem that was mild in the beginning.
 Of course, it’s not always as drastic as this, but delaying a medical exam is not a good practice.